 Basking shark – (Cetorhinus maximus)

-Basking sharks are the second largest living shark, after the whale shark, but despite it’s size it is not threatening to humans as all as it feeds of krill, plankton, fish eggs, and other small creatures.
-It is a slow moving filter feeder, and can grow over 12m long however more commonly is a size of 8m, still a very big fish!
+Basking sharks are the second-largest living shark, after the whale shark, but despite its size, it is not threatening to humans as it feeds of krill, plankton, fish eggs, and other small creatures.
+It is a slow-moving filter feeder, and can grow over 12m long however more commonly is a size of 8m, still a very big fish!

-They are normally a grey brown colour, with mottled skin, and it is propelled by its strong, crescent shaped tail.
-Despite its size it has the smallest brain of any shark species, comparative to their size.
+They are normally a grey-brown color, with mottled skin, and it is propelled by its strong, crescent-shaped tail.
+Despite its size, it has the smallest brain of any shark species, compared to its size.

-Normally solitary, basking sharks will engage in social behaviour in the summer, and have been seen swimming nose to tail in circles, which is thought to be a courtship ritual.
+Normally solitary, basking sharks will engage in social behavior in the summer and have been seen swimming nose to tail in circles, which is thought to be a courtship ritual.